bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/location.md

             <td><code>geo</code></td>
             <td><code>[bool]</code> Geocode
                 <br/>
-                Indicates if this address should be geocoded in order to obtain taxing jurisdiction.
+                Indicates if this address should be geocoded in order to obtain taxing jurisdiction
                 <ul class="dev-guide-list">
                     <li><code>true</code>: Use Geo lookup</li>
                     <li><code>false</code>: Do not use Geo lookup</li>